MyUNiDAYS/unidays-javascript/README.md

         // Pass in the remaining corresponding transaction details to the createScriptUrl method. var url = unidays.createScriptUrl(209.00, 13.00, 34.50, 5.00, 3.00, 230.00, 10.00, 10.00, 1);

-        // You now have a URL which can be used in a script element to call the API.
+        // You now have a URL which can be used within a script element to call the API.
     }(window));
 </script>
 ```